kad1001/Emotion-Detector/README.md

 # face-practice
-Practice for project 1 -- using Face++ API
+Practice for project 1 -- using Face++ API.

+Collaborators:
+@github